 Young people in Bradford have helped developed the Thrive website which supports the mental health and wellbeing of young people.
-The idea came from consutlation with young people who wanted more information and help regarding their emotional health and mental wellbeing.
+The idea came from consultation with young people who wanted more information and help regarding their emotional health and mental wellbeing.
 The Thrive Bradford website has been developed with specific content and information for young people.
-It also signpostes to services and gives real stories and scenarios.
+It also signposts to services and gives real stories and scenarios.

 Getting young people interested and involved in shaping local health services was the key theme of our first young people’s event in October 2015, jointly hosted by local NHS organisations.